 - larger firms (with a turnover up to £500 million) will be able to apply for the Corporate Finance Scheme for loans up to £25 million

-There will be a temporary new law which will allow employees and workers who are unable to take their annual leave as a result of the coronovirus outbreak to carry over up to four weeks' paid holiday over a two-year period.
+UPDATE (31 March): There will be a temporary new law that will allow employees and workers who are unable to take their annual leave as a result of the coronavirus outbreak to carry over up to four weeks' paid holiday over a two-year period.
 This could include: